 Communication: Students will be able to write a scientific paper that: describes the project, explains the methods, summarizes the outcomes, discusses them and makes the conclusions.
 Students will be able to present and defend project in English and coordinate project progress in project meetings

-Learning skills: Students will be able to reflect on the progress of the project and study relevant literature to solve problem at hand where gradePhase 3=0.4 gradeProduct+0.4 gradeReport+ 0.1 gradePresentation+ 0.1 gradeProjectManagement.
+Learning skills: Students will be able to reflect on the progress of the project and study relevant literature to solve problem at hand.